petrosDemetrakopoulos/SmartViews/README.md

 Redis  connected
 mySQL connected
 ```
+**Alternatively you can simply run the ```run.sh``` script which starts Redis server, the Ethereum blockchain simulator (ganache-cli) and the application server at one.**
+The run.sh script assumes mySQL server is already running, however you can simply add the command that starts mySQL server in th first line and automate that too.

 # The project structure
 The structure of the whole project is presented in the diagram.